Mass General for Children Diversity and Equity Program

 Assistant in Pediatrics & Medicine, MGH Everett Family Care Practice

-Dr. Aisha James is a primary care pediatrician at MGH Everett Family Care as well as Associate Director of Diversity and Equity, and Associate Director of Advocacy at Mass General for Children
+Dr. Aisha James is a primary care pediatrician at MGH Everett Family Care and the Sickle Cell Disease center.
+Outside of her clinical work, Dr. James serves as the Associate Director of Diversity and Equity and Director of Advocacy at Mass General for Children.

 Committee Members